idofogel/shopify_boa_ideas/docs/Readme.md

 SHOPIFY_API=api_key
 to .env file
 that is the variable that allows you to apply to the API
+7. run "php artisan migrate"
 # the tasks will not run without it
-6. then write php artisan serve to run server
+8. then write php artisan serve to run server

 in order to run server one must write: php artisan serve
-7. in order to run scheduled commands you need to run separately, in another powershell command line: php artisan schedule:run php artisan schedule:work and keep it open
+9. in order to run scheduled commands you need to run separately, in another powershell command line: php artisan app:get-shopify-colletions-and-products php artisan app:update-products php artisan schedule:run php artisan schedule:work and keep it open (the first two commands are to get the collections and products data. the rest will run daily)

 # I didn't plant the scheduling into the crontab system because I don't know which OS you are going to use, so powershell command line that is running in the background all the time is the best choice.